Sterling, the ‘kid’ who grew up in Wembley

 Raheem Sterling has on his left arm a tattoo of a boy, with the number 10 on his back, admiring Wembley.
 A child who symbolizes him, since the footballer of the English team grew up just two minutes from the London stadium, where this Sunday he made his debut as a scorer in a major international tournament.

-“I knew I had to mark here”said the Manchester City player, the best of the match for the organization in his first scorer in a Eurocup.
+“I knew I had to mark here”, said the Manchester City player, the best of the match for the organization in his first scorer in a European Championship.
 Although Sterling was born in Kingston, the capital of Jamaica, the first steps of his life were taken in Neeld Cres, a street located just behind the railroad tracks behind Wembley.
 From there, little Sterling grew up with his mother admiring the stadium, which after the 2007 remodeling grew the largest arch in the world, now visible from what was his home.

-He was not exactly a model child and already at school he received one of the warnings that resonates in his head today.
-“If you continue like this, at 17 you will be playing for England or you will be in jail”said one of his teachers from the reformatory to which he was sent because of behavioral problems at his school.
+He was not exactly a model child and already in school he received one of the warnings that resonates in his head today.
+“If you continue like this, at 17 you will be playing for England or you will be in jail”Said one of his teachers from the reformatory to which he was sent because of the behavior problems at his school.

 Sterling came out to clarify the meaning of it with a forceful phrase.
-“When I was two years old, my father was shot to death.
+“When I was two, my father was shot to death.
 I made a promise to myself that I would never touch a gun in my life.
 I shoot with my right leg and that is why it has a special meaning.”

 The English federation, known for its little wide sleeve for this type of issue, supported him and with that right leg Sterling gave the victory this Sunday to England against Croatia.